Asht0n16/Civ6-Mod-BookOfMormon/README.md

 # Civ6-Mod-BookOfMormon
 Civilization VI mod that allows players to play as civilizations and leaders from the Book of Mormon!
 These notes are mostly just ideas for now.
+If anyone happens to read this, comments are welcome!

 ## Civilizations and Leaders